- Explore + View

 Drauma: Exploring Trauma through Dance

-Alexandria Davis, BFA, will perform an original work focused on the traumas of resilience.
-Through a fusion of dance aesthetics, including modern, ballet, hip-hop and African dance, she will explore the impact of poverty, classicism, racism, domestic violence and abuse on individuals’ lives.
+Following a 3 p.m. curator talk in Poetic and Political, Choreographer Alexandria Davis will perform “Drauma: Exploring Trauma through Dance,” focused on the traumas of resilience, at 4 p.m. in the gallery.
+Through a fusion of dance aesthetics, including modern, ballet, hip-hop and African dance, she will explore the impact of poverty, classism, racism, domestic violence and abuse on individual lives.
+This program includes strong language and themes.
 Discussion to follow.